 The GordonsToolsBlog Editorial Team

-He has taken coursework at the internationally reknowned Penland School of Crafts in North Carolina where he received training from some of America’s premier woodworkers.
-For 12 years, as the facilities manager of a local college, he was involved in all types of renovation, restoration, and new construction.
-One of the campus buildings, “Old Main”, predated the civil war and was built using techniques of joinery and materials that are seldom seen in modern construction.
+He has completed courses at the renowned Penland School of Crafts in North Carolina, where he was trained by some of America’s top woodworkers.
+Additionally, he spent 12 years as the facilities manager at a local college, where he was involved in a variety of renovation, restoration, and new construction projects.
+Among the buildings he worked on was “Old Main,” which was built before the Civil War using construction techniques and materials that are rarely seen in modern buildings.

 To maintain this building required that he and his crew hand-make many decorative and structural pieces to match those on the original structure.
 “Old Main”, developed in Paul an appreciation for the skills and craftsmanship of its 19th-century builders.
 In 2000, Paul retired from college to open his shop and pursue his love of woodworking full time.

 Sedny Attia is a software developer who retired early at age 50.
 His interests include traveling, cycling, investing, 3D printing, and DIY.
 He is outgoing, a voracious reader, and not afraid of trying and doing things out of the ordinary.

 Sedny Attia developed an interest in computer programming at a young age, during his time at a technical high school for boys.
 He started creating Fortran programs in the late 1960s.
 Throughout his corporate IT career, he worked for well-known companies like Moore Business Forms and Electronic Data Systems (EDS).
 Sedny also holds several patents related to 3D printing technology.
 He frequently delivers keynote speeches at technology conferences and is the founder of Treofab Inc.

 “I believe that art and expression will take a new leap”.